A solution to the Cauchy dual subnormality problem for a cyclic analytic $2$-isometry with defect operator of rank two

 \section{Epilogue}

-The authors believe that the main theorem of the present article can be proved for the measure $\mu$ in the genral form, i.e. $\mu= c_1\delta_{\zeta_1}+c_2\delta_{\zeta_2},$ where $c_1,c_2$ are positive real numbers, but the computational complexity increases substantially.
-In addition, it would be interesting to extend the main theorem when a measure $\mu$ supported on three or more points on the unit circle.
+The authors believe that the main theorem of the present article can be proved for the measure $\mu$ in the general form, i.e. $\mu= c_1\delta_{\zeta_1}+c_2\delta_{\zeta_2},$ where $c_1,c_2$ are positive real numbers, but with the techniques adopted here, the computational complexity increases substantially.
+In addition, it would be interesting to extend the main theorem when a measure $\mu$ is supported on three or more points on the unit circle.
 In particular, a suitable generalization of the notion of points on the unit circle being antipodal needs to be explored.